Keep your heart with all diligence; for from it flow the springs of life.

 Regularly monitoring your A1C level, blood pressure, and blood lipids will provide you and your diabetes care team with the information needed to make decisions about your need for drug therapy.
 Remember, medication is not the enemy if it helps keep your “ABCs” in order.

-Aspirin therapy is recommended in people with diabetes as a standard practice of care.
+Aspirin therapy is considered in some people with diabetes, such as those with an increased cardiovascular risk.
 It has been shown to reduce the risk of heart attack by 30% and the risk of stroke by 20%.
 However, aspirin therapy is not for everyone, so you should consult your physician before you start to take aspirin regularly.
 Your physician will take into consideration your age, your heart disease risk factors, other drugs you might be taking, and your heart health history in making a recommendation regarding aspirin therapy.

 Symptoms of heart disease